NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Proposal.md

 ### User Register

-1. 学生使用此功能。
+1. Students available.
-2. 注册用户需要提供：
+2. When registering a user, the information below is necessary：
-   - User Name
+   - Username
    - Email Address
    - Password

 ### User Login

-1. 学生使用此功能。
+1. Students available.
-2. 登录需要提供：
+2. When signing in, the information below is required：
-   - User Name
+   - Username
    - Password

 ### Professor Entry Creation

-1. AA使用此功能
+1. Only for AAs.
-2. AA使用爬虫技术爬取学院官方网站的Faculty介绍，存入数据库
+2. AAs are responsible to store professors' information scrawled from the faculty page on the school website into databases.
-3. 一个教授条目包括：
+3. A professor entry consists of：
    - Professor Name
    - Title
    - Email